 When I first came across a series of historic photographs hiding the renovation of the Children’s Court in Surry Hills, I looked at them with interest and then walked on.
 Another day, a colourful piece outside Wynyard Station caught my eye.

-More recently I discovered “Double Take” (which made me do just that) by Rachel Harris and I decided to discover more about these artworks springing up all over the city.
+More recently I discovered “Double Take” (which made me do just that) by Rachel Harris and I decided to find out more about these artworks springing up all over the city.

 A Temporary Urban Art Gallery